DC Semidefinite Programming and Cone Constrained DC Optimization: Theory and Local Search Methods: Abstract

 \section{Abstract}

-In the first part of this paper we discuss possible extensions of the main ideas and results of constrained DC optimization to the case of nonlinear semidefinite programming problems (i.e. problems with matrix constraints).
-To this end, we analyse two different approaches to the definition of DC matrix-valued functions (namely, order-theoretic and componentwise), study some properties of convex and DC matrix-valued functions and demonstrate how to compute DC decompositions of some nonlinear semidefinite constraints appearing in applications.
-We also compute a DC decomposition of the maximal eigenvalue of a DC matrix-valued function, which can be used to reformulate DC semidefinite constraints as DC inequality constrains.
+In this paper, we study possible extensions of the main ideas and methods of constrained DC optimization to the case of nonlinear semidefinite programming problems and more general nonlinear and nonsmooth cone constrained optimization problems.

+In the first part of the paper, we analyse two different approaches to the definition of DC matrix-valued functions (namely, order-theoretic and componentwise), study some properties of convex and DC matrix-valued mappings and demonstrate how to compute DC decompositions of some nonlinear semidefinite constraints appearing in applications.
+We also compute a DC decomposition of the maximal eigenvalue of a DC matrix-valued function.
+This DC decomposition can be used to reformulate DC semidefinite constraints as DC inequality constrains.
+Finally, we study local optimality conditions for general cone constrained DC optimization problems.

-In the second part of the paper, we develop a general theory of cone constrained DC optimization problems.
-Namely, we obtain local optimality conditions for such problems and study an extension of the DC algorithm (the convex-concave procedure) to the case of general cone constrained DC optimization problems.
-We analyse a global convergence of this method and present a detailed study of a version of the DCA utilising exact penalty functions.
-In particular, we provide two types of sufficient conditions for the convergence of this method to a feasible and critical point of a cone constrained DC optimization problem from an infeasible starting point.
+The second part of the paper is devoted to a detailed convergence analysis of two extensions of the well-known DCA method for solving DC (Difference of Convex functions) optimization problems to the case of general cone constrained DC optimization problems.
+We study the global convergence of the DCA for cone constrained problems and present a comprehensive analysis of a version of the DCA utilizing exact penalty functions.
+In particular, we study the exactness property of the penalized convex subproblems and provide two types of sufficient conditions for the convergence of the exact penalty method to a feasible and critical point of a cone constrained DC optimization problem from an infeasible starting point.
+In the numerical section of this work, the exact penalty DCA is applied to the problem of computing compressed modes for variational problems and the sphere packing problem on Grassmannian.